shobhit418/Magic-Notes/README.md

 # Magic-Notes

-This is a magic notes and sticky tools webste.
+This is a magic notes and sticky tools website to enhance user readability.